Hyeouk Chris Hahm: Career

 Hahm is a fellow and member of nominating committee of the Society for Social Work and Research (SSWR).
 Hahm is on the editorial board of the Journal of Youth and Adolescence and has published over 90 peer-reviewed articles.
 She co-edited a book, Asian American Parenting: Family Process and Intervention, in 2017.
 In 2020 and 2021, she was the Boston University School of Social Work's chair of social research.

 During her sabbatical leave at Boston University, she was a visiting associate professor of psychiatry at the Center of Multicultural Mental Health Research at Cambridge Health Alliance, a Harvard Medical School-affiliated institution.

 Hahm is active in spreading awareness to the general public, and has been invited as a panelist and presenter to various talks, both internationally and nationally.
 Her work has also been featured on major newspapers including the New York Times, Washington Post, USA Today, Boston Globe, The Economist, and radio including WBUR.

 Hahm works on epidemiology, theory development, and intervention design/dissemination, with a specific focus on understanding depression, self-harm, and suicidal behaviors among immigrant children.
 Her primary research interests include acculturation, health risk behaviors (tobacco use, binge drinking, sexual activity), health care utilization among Asian-American adolescents and sexual minority populations and health care utilization among people with mental illness.
-She is an researcher and holds additional faculty affiliate roles at the Rutgers Center of Alcohol & Substance Use Studies at Rutgers University.
+She is a researcher and holds additional faculty affiliate roles at the Rutgers Center of Alcohol & Substance Use Studies at Rutgers University.

 In 2021, Hahm became the first Asian American to be promoted to full professor at the Boston University School of Social Work.
 In 2024, Hahm was elected as vice president of the Society for Social Work and Research.